phogroup/pho_group_website/content/authors/vincent/_index.md

   #- Visitors
 ---

-I am a third year mathematics student at the University of Texas at Austin from Florida.
-I have interests in deep learning, statistical inference, and optimization methods.
-I enjoy poker and other strategy games.
+Vincent has interests in deep learning, statistical inference, and optimization methods.
+He enjoys poker and other strategy games.